 Flare ups of gynecomastia occurs when exposure of the breast gland causes enlargement, sensitivity, and tenderness of the nipple-areola complex.
 In instances where an increase in estrogen is expected, such as in testosterone replacement therapy, estrogen blockers may be used in conjunction with testosterone to prevent the development or progression of gynecomastia.

-How does the use of estrogen blockers help with gynecomastia?
+How does the use of estrogen blockers help get rid of gynecomastia?

 The primary use of estrogen blockers in gynecomastia are to treat “flare ups” and prevent worsening of the disease.
 Estrogen blockers can help decrease the size of the breast gland and prevent further symptoms from occurring.
 But once the breast gland has formed it is permanent.